schuetzgroup/sdt-python/doc/exp_fit.rst

-Fitting a sum of exponential functions
+Fit of  a sum of exponential functions
 ======================================

 The :py:mod:`sdt.exp_fit` module provides routines to fit a sum of exponential functions